jonathanbossenger/block-theme-course/module-01/01-Review-Block-Theme-Basics.md

 # Block Theme Requirements: A Review

+[Short video covering this lesson]

 Let's start by reviewing the requirements for a block theme.
-We'll do this by looking at the block theme we started with in the [Create a Block Theme (Low-Code) course](https://learn.wordpress.org/create-a-block-theme/).
+You'll do this by looking at the block theme you created in the [Create a Block Theme (Low-Code) course](https://learn.wordpress.org/create-a-block-theme/).

 ## Requirements